nroldanf/docker/1_basic_commands/docker_basic.md

 The container will run and exit inmediatly.
 This is because docker containers are meant not to host an OS, but to run specific tasks or processes, so, once task is completed, containers exit.

+To give a container a name, use `docker run --name container_name image_name`

+To run a specific version use a tag `docker run container:tag`, _latest, for example.

 **Containers only live as long as the processes live**

 ## **docker run -it**

 Runs a container on interactive mode.
 The container does not stop inmediatly.

+## **docker run -p**

+Maps a container port to a local port.
+Use a local_port:container_port syntax.

+## **docker run -v**

+Maps a directory of the container to a local directory.
+In other words, mount a external volume to a folder inside docker container.
+Useful to persist data on external volume.
+Use a local_directory:container_directory syntax.

 ## **docker run -d**